A Madea Homecoming: Plot

 Seeing Mr. Brown and Agnes acting strangely, Cora tells Madea she gave them candy from her purse.
-Madea reveals it was marijuana.
+She reveals that it is marijuana-laced chocolate.
 Mr. Brown, as "The Brown Panther", jumps off the roof in his underwear with a bed sheet cape and knocks himself out.
 Laura and Ellie are discussing Richard and Sylvia when Madea claims her roommate Rosa Parks stole her boyfriend in 1955, inadvertently setting off the Montgomery bus boycott and the Civil Rights movement as a whole.

 The next morning, when Agnes apologizes Madea says she will give her the recipe for the chocolate marijuana.
 Tensions rise when Richard and Sylvia come back to the barbecue.
-Davi fights with Richard and Richard hits Laura by accident.
-Davi reveals he has been seeing Laura and proposes to her.
-She declines.
+Davi fights with Richard, who hits Laura by accident.
+Davi reveals he has been seeing Laura and proposes, but she declines.

-Laura tells Ellie of her confusion that Davi is returning to Ireland.
-Ellie questions the reason Laura declined Davi's proposal.
+Laura tells Ellie of her confusion that Davi is returning to Ireland, who then questions why she declined Davi's proposal.
 Tim rejects Davi's apology.
 Madea tells Laura to feel okay about the drama and apologize and convinces Tim to forgive Davi.

-At the graduation, Tim rips up his prepared speech and speaks about his family, apologizing to Davi and Laura, and crediting all his family for their love and support.
+At graduation, Tim rips up his prepared speech and speaks about his family, apologizing to Davi and Laura, and crediting all his family for their love and support.
 When he gives credit to his father Richard, Madea interrupts to insult Richard.

 The family congratulates Tim and Davi, Tim having told Davi he approves of his relationship with Laura.
 Davi proposes again to Laura who says yes.
-Agnes gives him her blessing, revealing that his grandfather need not know as he's in prison for sleeping with a sheep in a hotel.
+Agnes gives him her blessing, revealing that his grandfather need not know as he is in prison for sleeping with a sheep in a hotel.
 Agnes and Cathy prepare to return to Ireland.
-Madea says she can't accept Agnes' invitation to visit because "there is too much sand", having confused Ireland with Iran the whole time.
+Madea says she cannot accept Agnes' invitation to visit because "there is too much sand", having confused Ireland with Iran the whole time.

-As the credits roll, Madea parodies Beyonce and Mary J. Blige.